 Local business groups are generally open to local entrepreneurs or workers within a certain field.
-They may be set up purely for networking or have charitable or community goals such as a Rotary Club.
+They may be set up purely for networking or have charitable or community goals such as a The Knights of Columbus.
 Starting your own business group generally isn’t advised unless you’re a higher member of your community.
 Joining one however is generally easy and cheap and an ideal opportunity to become more prominent within your community.

 Some trade shows may also offer the opportunity to do a talk.
 If you’re brave enough, this could be something worth taking part in o further make a name for yourself.
 Often there are limited places for talks, so ensure your put your name down early.

 Like conferences and business groups, trade shows can also be a great chance to network and meet other businesses.
 Even if you don’t want to run a stall, attending one could be beneficial.